darktable-org/dtdocs/content/module-reference/processing-modules/filmic-rgb.md

 : This parameter is the power function applied to the output transfer function, and it is often improperly called the _gamma_ (which can mean too many things in imaging applications, so we should stop using that term).
 It is used to raise or compress the mid-tones to account for display non-linearities or to avoid quantization artifacts when encoding in 8 bit file formats.
 This is a common operation when applying ICC color profiles (except for linear RGB spaces, like REC 709 or REC 2020, which have a linear “gamma” of 1.0).
 However, at the output of _filmic rgb_, the signal is logarithmically encoded, which is not something ICC color profiles know to handle.
 As a consequence, if we let them apply a gamma of 1/2.2 on top, it will result in a double-up, which would cause the middle-gray to be remapped to 76% instead of 45% as it should in display-referred space.

 latitude
 : The latitude is the range between the two nodes enclosing the central linear portion of the curve, expressed as a percentage of the dynamic range defined in the [_scene_](#scene) tab (white relative exposure minus black relative exposure).
 It is the luminance range that is remapped in priority, and it is remapped to the luminance interval defined by the contrast parameter.
 It is usually advisable to keep the latitude as large as possible, while avoiding clipping.
-If clipping is observed, you can compensate by either decreasing the latitude, shifting the latitude interval with the _shadow/highlights balance_ parameter, or decreasing the contrast.
+If clipping is observed, you can compensate by either decreasing the latitude, shifting the latitude interval with the _shadow ↔ highlights balance_ parameter, or decreasing the contrast.

 : The latitude also defines the range of luminances that are not desaturated at the extremities of the luminance range (See _mid-tones saturation_).

-shadows/highlight balance
+shadows ↔ highlights balance
 : By default, the latitude is centered in the middle of the dynamic range.
 If this produces clipping at one end of the curve, the balance parameter allows you to slide the latitude along the slope, towards the shadows or towards the highlights.
 This allows more room to be given to one extremity of the dynamic range than to the other, if the properties of the image demand it.

 mid-tones saturation (previously _extreme luminance saturation_)